If you’re looking for a reliable DIY guide for starting an LLC in Kentucky, look no further.

 You have two options for who can serve as a registered agent: an individual or a company.

 Individual as Registered Agent

 You may think that an individual registered agent would need specialized training or experience, but this isn’t the case.
 Anyone can serve as your registered agent, as long as they are a Kentucky resident a physical address in the commonwealth, and are at least 18 years old.

 Third parties like attorneys or consultants are good options, but friends or family members are valid as well.
 You can even appoint yourself as long as you’re prepared to take on the additional responsibilities.

 Registered Agent Service

-It can be a lot easier, though, to use an LLC formation service like IncFile or Northwest Registered Agent, so we highly recommend it.
+It can be a lot easier, though, to use an LLC formation service like ZenBusiness (or even Northwest Registered Agent), so we highly recommend it.
 Not only will they take care of business formation requirements, but they’ll also include a free registered agent service.
-Or, if you’d rather start your Kentucky LLC on your own, you can use a national registered agent service to cover your agent duties.
+Or, if you’d rather start your LLC on your own, you can use an online legal service to cover your agent duties.